ATLIOD/Gozelle/README.md

 - Stores them in a gob-encoded file under your user data directory (default is `~/.local/share/Gozelle` for Linux users)
 - Finds all matches for keywords entered, e.g., `gz keywords`
 - Ranks them using a **frecency** score (frequency + recency)
+- Uses fzf to provide an interactive selection UI when requested

 [↑ Back to top](#Gozelle)